Gilbert Amy Voss (1946 to 2011)

 Gilbert Amy Voss was born in Los Angeles on August 29, 1946 to Howard Madera Voss and Merdith Eleanor Fravel Voss.
-Howard, a sound man for MGM Studios (starting in 1929 with the first “talkies”) had returned from WWII, after serving in England as a member of Clark Gable’s aircrew (B-17’s).
-Merdith was a transplanted Kansas farm-girl (her family left during the dustbowl years).
+Howard, a sound man for MGM Studios (starting in 1929 with the first “talkies”) had returned from WWII after serving in England as a member of Clark Gable’s aircrew (B-17’s).
+Merdith was a transplanted Kansas farm-girl, her family having left during the Dustbowl years.
 His brothers, Howard Jr. (Bud) and Edmund (Eddie) were 17 and 16 years older, so Gil was raised as an “only” child.
-He grew up sharing his parents’ passions— movies, model-making, music, astronomy, cooking, cats and gardening (especially cactus and succulents).
+He grew up sharing his parents’ passions— movies, model-making, music, astronomy, cooking, cats and gardening, especially cactus and succulents.
 Merdith took him to garden club meetings and nurseries.
 Their favorite was Johnson’s Cactus Gardens in Paramount.
-Gil learned to read with Johnson’s beautiful, color catalogs – and Donald Duck comic books - binomial nomenclature was part of his earliest vocabulary!
+Gil learned to read with Johnson’s beautiful, color catalogs, and Donald Duck comic books.
+Binomial nomenclature was part of his earliest vocabulary!

-Gil was a small (unlike his brothers – who took after their 6’ father), and born with a number of health issues that became apparent as he became older.
+Gil was a small and born with a number of health issues that became apparent as he became older.
 It didn’t help that he contracted polio when he was four years old and spent months in an iron lung, where he was understandably miserable.
 His mother had him released to home care in time for Christmas, where he was surprised with his first train set.

-It was here at the Fairgrounds that Gil pointed out an error on a plant label in the Palomar Cactus and Succulent Society’s exhibit.
-After verifying that he was correct (he was 11 – and small for his age!), they invited him to join, and elected him their President at the age of 12.
-By then, he had started corresponding with other cactus and succulent collectors in the US and Europe.
-His contacts with UK experts, Brian and Edgar Lamb, led to his nomination the Royal Horticultural Society, where he was elected a Fellow at 18.
+It was at the Fairgrounds that Gil pointed out an error on a plant label in the Palomar Cactus and Succulent Society’s exhibit.
+After verifying that he was correct (he was 11, and small for his age), they invited him to join, and elected him their President at the age of 12.
+By then, he had started corresponding with other cactus and succulent collectors in the U.S. and Europe.
+His contacts with UK experts, Brian and Edgar Lamb, led to his nomination to the Royal Horticultural Society, where he was elected a Fellow at age 18.

-Gil was always loved learning – history, cultures, food, plants, music, astronomy, mythology, comparative religions, geology and fossils – you name it – and collecting!
+Gil always loved learning: history, cultures, food, plants, music, astronomy, mythology, comparative religions, geology and fossils.
 High school summers were spent traveling in Mexico with Clark “Craze” Marhdt, and Dan Sheedy, collecting plants, fossils, artifacts, herps and rocks.

-In 1974 he was hired by San Diego County as a Gardener at Quail Botanical Gardens.
+In 1974 Voss was hired by San Diego County as a Gardener at Quail Botanical Gardens.
 And, here in 1975 he married Alison Rowe in the Walled Garden on a misty spring morning.
-In 1980, they moved onto the grounds, and, he officially became SD County Horticulturist and Curator at QBG.
+In 1980, they moved onto the grounds and he officially became S.D.
+County Horticulturist and Curator at QBG.
 That same year he met Jim (Jaime) Bauml, then Botanist at the Huntington Botanical Gardens.
-Gil and Jaime formed a collecting partnership that lasted the better part of 10 years, with regular trips to Mexico – soon concentrating on the ethno-botany of the Huichol Indians in the Sierra Madre Mountains.
+Gil and Jaime formed a collecting partnership that lasted the better part of 10 years, with regular trips to Mexico, soon concentrating on the ethno-botany of the Huichol Indians in the Sierra Madre Mountains.
 This isolated and hostile area was the home of only indigenous people not conquered by the Aztecs or Spanish.
-Even today, they live under their own government – not accountable to the outside world.
+Even today, they live under their own government, not accountable to the outside world.
 Outsiders (it is only reachable by small plane), require permission from the “gobernardor” (tribal governor) to visit, stay and collect.

 Gil knew his life to be blessed.
-He was a wonderful son to his parents – and they adored him (Howard died in 1980, and Merdith in 1987).
+He was a wonderful son to his parents, and they adored him.
 He married the love of his life, in the process acquiring a wonderful family he was proud of and enjoyed immensely.
-He worked his entire life, sharing his passions – and making lifelong friends.
-And, he knew that God was always there for him – as was proven time and again.
-Gil’s health issues (polio, one kidney, Muir-Torre Syndrome, skin, prostate and colon cancers) took an increasing toll on his life.
-But, as new issues arose, he approached them with his scientific and objective manner – partnering with health professionals to make the best of the situation, and, often deflecting depression with his sense of humor.
+He worked his entire life, sharing his passions, and making lifelong friends.
+Gil’s health issues—polio, one kidney, Muir-Torre Syndrome, skin, prostate and colon cancers— took an increasing toll on his life.
+But, as new issues arose, he approached them with his scientific and objective manner, partnering with health professionals to make the best of the situation, and often deflecting depression with his sense of humor.
 In the end, God was merciful, taking him swiftly and almost painlessly at home with Alison and his favorite cat, Toby, looking out on the last garden he created.

 Banner Photo: Rachel Cobb